-Source: ATIS
+Source: ATIS (revised 21 March 2012)

 Title: Establishment of the oneM2M Budget and Funding Model

 Introduction

 In order to assess membership, participation, and the contribution of resources to oneM2M, companies and organizations need to know the costs and the corresponding budget associated with oneM2M.
 ATIS maintains that this information is both critical and essential to taking the next steps with oneM2M.
 It is necessary prior to the formal launch of this activity and in a time frame that supports the ability of organizations to support a budget planning cycle and obtain approval.